 The 12 economies negotiating the Trans Pacific Partnership (TPP) are all doing so because they see benefits in a regional free trade agreement.
 Collectively the 12 TPP economies represent more than US$27 trillion in GDP.
 The Asia Pacific region is our home, and our economic future depends on strong trading relationships with Asia-Pacific countries.
 By negotiating free trade agreements, New Zealand ensures a level playing field for our exporters.
 If we are not involved in free trade agreements involving key trading partners, our exporters get left behind, and experience real economic disadvantages operating in offshore markets.

 Five of New Zealand’s top 10 trading partners (1st – Australia, 3rd – US, 4th – Japan, 6th – Singapore, and 8th – Malaysia) are included in TPP negotiations.
 The TPP negotiating parties account for 45 per cent of New Zealand’s total trade.

-A 2012 study (PDF 126kb) estimates that gains for New Zealand from a free trade agreement with the 11 TPP members, prior to Japan joining, could be around 1.4 percent of our gross domestic product, or US$2.9 billion.
 In addition to this type of economic modelling, we know that free trade agreements help New Zealand exporters, because they have told us so.
 In 2009, MFAT and NZTE surveyed 854 New Zealand exporters to assess the impact of FTAs on their companies.
 More than 75 percent of respondents saw increases in profitability from the removal of trade barriers.